paulmillr/scure-btc-signer/README.md

 Taproot N-of-N multisig (`[<PubKeys[0:n-1]> CHECKSIGVERIFY] <PubKeys[n-1]> CHECKSIG`).

-**_NOTE_**: First arg is M, if M!=PubKeys.length, it will create multi-leaf M-of-N taproot script tree.
+**_NOTE_**: First arg is M, if M!=PubKeys.length, it will create a multi-leaf M-of-N taproot script tree.
-This allows to reveal only `M` PubKeys on spend, without any information about others.
+This allows one to reveal only `M` PubKeys on spend, without any information about the others.
-Fast for cases like 15-of-20, extremely slow for cases like 5-of-20.
+This is fast for cases like 15-of-20, but extremely slow for cases like 5-of-20.

-**_NOTE_**: By default we don't accept duplicate public keys, to avoid creating wrong multisig by mistake.
-However there is a flag: allowSamePubkeys, in case you really need that.
+**_NOTE_**: By default we don't accept duplicate public keys, to avoid creating the wrong multisig by mistake.
+However there is a flag called allowSamePubkeys, in case you really need that.
 Valid use-case: `2-of-[A,A,B,C]`, can be signed by `A or (B and C)`.

 ```ts